chinapedia/wikipedia.abstract.en/Page/Isle_of_Man.md

 Fauna

-Black Manx cat Two domestic animals are specifically connected to the Isle of Man, though they are also found elsewhere.
+Two domestic animals are specifically connected to the Isle of Man, though they are also found elsewhere.

 The Manx cat is a breed of cat noted for its genetic mutation that causes it to have a shortened tail.
 The length of this tail can range from a few inches, known as a "stumpy", to being completely nonexistent, or "rumpy".
 Manx cats display a range of colours and usually have somewhat longer hind legs compared to most cats.
-The cats have been used as a symbol of the Isle of Man on coins and stamps and at one time the Manx government operated a breeding centre to ensure the continuation of the breed.[140]
-Manx_loaghtan.jpg sheep are bred on the island for their meat.]]
+The cats have been used as a symbol of the Isle of Man on coins and stamps and at one time the Manx government operated a breeding centre to ensure the continuation of the breed.[140] sheep are bred on the island for their meat.]]
 The Manx Loaghtan sheep is a breed native to the island.
 It has dark brown wool and four, or sometimes six, horns.
 The meat is considered to be a delicacy.[141]
 There are several flocks on the island and others have been started in England and Jersey.

 A more recent arrival on the island is the red-necked wallaby, which is now established on the island following an escape from the Wildlife Park.[142]
 The local police report an increasing number of wallaby-related calls.[143]